-Consultant: The story provides ample detail about the treatments used by the CPA to prevent crime, and notably, there is no mention of brain implants.
-The treatments consist of various psychological and physical interventions, including psychologists, shock treatments, encephalographic devices, a form of prefrontal lobotomy and a dozen other methods.

-These methods suggest a combination of psychotherapy, physical brain alterations, and neurological assessments rather than an implantation of devices.
+Consultant: ample about The provides detail the treatments the story prevent crime, and notably, CPA to there is no mention of brain implants.
+The various physical consist of psychological and interventions, including psychologists, shock treatments, encephalographic devices, a form of prefrontal lobotomy and a dozen other methods These methods suggest a combination of psychotherapy, physical brain alterations, and neurological assessments rather than an implantation of devices.

-Furthermore, post-treatment experience is characterized by an internal set of laws written into the minds of the treated individuals:

-You'll find a set of laws written in your mind.
+Furthermore, post-treatment experience is characterized interby nal set of laws written into the minds of the treated individuals: You'll find a set of laws written in your mind.
 You might want to break one now and then, but you won't be able.
 This indicates a form of psychological conditioning or mental reprogramming, not the presence of a physical implant controlling behavior.
 The absence of any reference to brain implants in the text reinforces that the CPA uses invasive psychological treatments and behavioral conditioning to prevent crime, aligning perfectly with the argument that constant surveillance, subliminal messaging, public shaming, and various psychological treatments, including lobotomy, are the methods employed, not brain implants.